 Calibration 263 No Revision of Financial Records for RAF Primary Scopes Transaction Certificates References: CCS-101-V3.1 (D5.4.1), CCS-102-V3.1 (D2.1.2.a, E2.1.1.f) Situation: The primary scope of the animal fiber industry includes commercial practices where formal financial documents are not always available, putting the organization at risk of not conforming to criteria contained in the CCS-101-V3.1 and CCS-102-V3.1 that calls for these types of documents to be reviewed during/after the audit.
 These criteria needs to be updated to prevent a disadvantageous situation for RAF primary scopes organizations.
 Interpretation: Financial records criteria in CCS-101-V3.1 D5.4.1 and CCS-102-V3.1 D2.1.2.a, E2.1.1.f are not required for product categories: PC0032 (tops), PC0034 (undyed fibers) and PC0045 (Unprocessed non-reclaimed fibers/materials) when claimed raw materials are limited to the following: RM0003 (organic alpaca), RM0007 (responsible alpaca), RM0060 (organic mohair), RM0064 (responsible mohair), RM0079 (organic wool), and RM0083 (responsible wool).
-Conformity and Iss sue Date: 7/1/2024 Status: Issued
+Conformity and Issue Date: 7/1/2024 Status: Issued

-Calibration 264 Product Category 0045 for Transaction Certificates Within 365 Days References: ASR-104-V3.1 (A8.3.3.d) Situation: Greasy wool, which falls under product cat reclaimed fibers/materials, is commonly to periods of time at the seller's facility.
-This included in ASR-213-V1.3 and needs to be issuance of transaction certificates within a raded on EXW terms and stored for product category has recently been considered in ASR-104-V3.1 for the Interpretation: ASR-104-V3.1 A8.3.3.d may be read as follows: "Within 365 days of the earliest shipment date, if the products on the transaction certificate are limited to the product categories PC0032 (tops), PC0034 (undyed fibers), and PC0045 (Unprocessed non-reclaimed fibers/materials), and to the following claimed raw materials: RM0003 (organic alpaca), RM0007 (responsible alpaca), RM0060 (organic mohair), RM0064 (responsible mohair), RM0079 (organic wool), and RM0083 (responsible wool);" Conformity and Is ssue Date: 7/1/2024 Status: Issued
+Calibration 264 Product Category 0045 for Transaction Certificates Within 365 Days References: ASR-104-V3.1 (A8.3.3.d) Situation: Greasy wool, which falls under product category PC0045 Unprocessed non-reclaimed fibers/materials, is commonly traded on EXW terms and stored for periods of time at the seller's facility.
+This product category has recently been included in ASR-213-V1.3 and needs to be considered in ASR-104-V3.1 for the issuance of transaction certificates within 365 days of the earliest shipment date.
+Interpretation: ASR-104-V3.1 A8.3.3.d may be read as follows: "Within 365 days of the earliest shipment date, if the products on the transaction certificate are limited to the

+Calibration 264 Product Category 0045 for Transaction Certificates Within 365 Days product categories PC0032 (tops), PC0034 (undyed fibers), and PC0045 (Unprocessed non-reclaimed fibers/materials), and to the following claimed raw materials: RM0003 (organic alpaca), RM0007 (responsible alpaca), RM0060 (organic mohair), RM0064 (responsible mohair), RM0079 (organic wool), and RM0083 (responsible wool);" Conformity and Is sue Date: 7/1/2024 Status: Issued

-Calibration 256 TE-ID on Transaction Certificates References: ASR-104-V3.1 (B2.2, B2.3) Situation: According to ASR-104 (Policy for transaction the certified organization (i.e. the main site name of the certified organization (seller of specified from the cover page of the scope Similar criteria apply for the buyer (B2.3.3) e specified on the scope certificate), the ertifiedOrganizationName) shall be certificate beside "Selling on behalf of".
+Calibration 256 TE-ID on Transaction Certificates References: ASR-104-V3.1 (B2.2, B2.3) According to ASR-104 (Policy for transaction certificates), B2.2.3, if the sel the certified organization (i.e. the main site specified on the scope certificate name of the certified organization (sellerCertifiedOrganizationName) shall specified from the cover page of the scope certificate beside "Selling on be Situation: Situation: e specified on the scope certificate), the ertifiedOrganizationName) shall be certificate beside "Selling on behalf of".
 There has been ambiguity around what sellerTeld and buyerTeld refer to - whether it denotes the facility conducting the sale/purchase or the certified organization (main site specified on the scope certificate of the seller/buyer).
-The fields sellerTeld and buyerTeld should as the seller/buyer on the transaction cert TE-IDs of the certified organizations (COs) sale/purchase on behalf of. ificate.
-It is also acceptable to include the Interpretation: As indicated in ASR-104-V3.1 Policy for Transaction Certificates, the field sellerTeld shall always include a valid TE-ID and the field buyerTeld shall always include a valid TE-ID if the buyer is certified.
+The fields sellerTeld and buyerTeld should include the TE-IDs of the facilities as the seller/buyer on the transaction certificate.
+It is also acceptable to include TE-IDs of the certified organizations (COs) which the seller/buyer is conducting sale/purchase on behalf of.
+Interpretation: As indicated in ASR-104-V3.1 Policy for Transaction Certificates, the field sellerTeld shall always include a valid TE-ID and the field buyerTeld shall always include a valid TE-ID if the buyer is certified.
 While this is not required at present to reflect the ambiguity in ASR-104-V3.1, Textile Exchange expects to make this mandatory in the future.
-Conformity and Is ssue Date: 6/1/2024 Status: Issued
+Conformity and Issue Date: 6/1/2024 Status: Issued